Brill-Noether loci

+Let $C$ be a curve of genus $g$.
+The Brill-Noether locus $G^r_d(C)$ parameterizes linear series of degree $d$ and dimension $r$ on $C$.
+When the Brill-Noether number $\rho(g,r,d)\ge 0$, the Brill-Noether locus is non-empty on every curve and irreducible if the number is strictly positive.
+On the other hand, when the Brill-Noether number is negative, the locus is empty for $C$ generic but may be non-empty on special curves.
+One can then define ${\mathcal M}^r_{g,d}$ as the locus of curves that posses a $g^r_d$.
 The loci ${\mathcal M}^r_{g,d}$ have played an important role in the study of the geometry of ${\mathcal M}_g$ having allowed for example to show that ${\mathcal M}_g$ is of general type if $g$ is sufficiently large.
 Other interesting loci are defined by the rank of natural maps among spaces of sections of line bundles.
 One can look for instance at the maximal rank loci determined when the hypersurfaces of the ambient space do not cut a linear series of the expected dimension or the loci of curves where the Petri map fails to be injective.
 When $\rho<0$, by dimensionality reasons, it is impossible for the Petri map to be injective but could still be of maximal rank if it were onto.

-The first question to ask about ${\mathcal M}^r_{g,d}$ is whether these loci are non-empty.
+A first question to ask about the ${\mathcal M}^r_{g,d}$ is whether they are non-empty.
 In \cite{Prho<0}, Pflueger showed that ${\mathcal M}^r_{g,d}$ is non-empty and has a component of the expected dimension $-\rho$ when $-\rho\le g-3$ .
-Here, we give a simpler proof for this result for $-\rho\le g-2$.
+Here, we give a simpler proof for this result for $-\rho\le g-(r+1)$.
 We also show that on the generic point of that component of ${\mathcal M}^r_{g,d}$ the Petri map is onto, fitting with the philosophy of expected maximal rank (see Theorem \ref{ThExComp}).
-In addition, with some more restricted numerical conditions, we prove that in this locus, the first step of the maximal rank conjecture holds, that is the symmetric map $S^2H^0(C,L)\to H^0(C, L^2)$ is injective (see Theorem \ref{ThMaxRk}).
+We will use this result in a forthcoming work to study the loci of curves where the Petri map is not injective.
+These loci were expected to be always of codimension one in the moduli space of curves (see \cite{BS}), a conjecture disproved by Lelli-Chiesa \cite{MarGiesP}.